 Any driver who gets behind the wheel of a car while intoxicated is a threat to the safety of our friends and families.
 Under Louisiana law, drivers with a blood alcohol concentration (BAC) of 0.08 percent or more are legally intoxicated.

 Drunk drivers cause unnecessary deaths and injuries in Louisiana each year.
-In 2017, eight people died in Lafayette Parish due to drunk drivers behind the wheel, who injured more than 300.
+In 2022, five people died in Lafayette Parish due to drunk drivers behind the wheel, and 82 people suffered injuries.
 According to the Centers for Disease Control and Prevention, Louisiana’s drunk driving deaths and accidents exceed the national average:

 - Nationally: 3.3 per 100,000 people